Your Genesys Blog Subscription has been confirmed!

 Don't Show This Again.

 November was a short month, with much of the world celebrating holidays.
-But development on Genesys Cloud is continuous.
-Here are some of the new Genesys Cloud features delivered during November.
+But development on Genesys Cloud CX is continuous.
+Here are some of the new Genesys Cloud CX features delivered during November.

 Service-level calculation enhancement allows administrators and contact center managers to choose to include or exclude abandons in service-level calculations.
 Tracking abandons as part of your service levels can offer unique insights into queue performance.
 However, there might be situations where tracking abandons in service-level calculations aren’t appropriate.
 You now have the flexibility to determine when — and if — they’re included.